 The history of crypto ETFs

 The history of cryptocurrency ETFs has been brief but controversial.
-Throughout 2017 and 2018, there’s been a fair bit of media coverage focused on the efforts of multiple ETF providers to get the U.S. Securities and Exchange Commission (SEC) to approve their proposals for a crypto-based ETF.
+Throughout 2021 there’s been a fair bit of media coverage focused on the efforts of multiple ETF providers to get the U.S. Securities and Exchange Commission (SEC) to approve their proposals for a crypto-based ETF.

-As of August 2018, the SEC is yet to approve any bitcoin or cryptocurrency ETFs, citing security concerns.
-It has rejected several crypto ETF proposals in the past, most notably shutting down applications from the Winklevoss twins in 2017 and 2018.
+As of August 2021, the SEC is yet to approve Bitcoin or cryptocurrency ETFs, citing security concerns.
+It has rejected several crypto ETF proposals in the past, notably shutting down applications from the Winklevoss twins in 2017 and 2018.

 …the Commission is disapproving this proposed rule change because, as discussed below, the exchange has not met its burden under the Exchange Act and the Commission’s Rules of Practice to demonstrate that its proposal is consistent with the requirements of the Exchange Act Section 6(b)(5), in particular the requirement that a national securities exchange’s rules be designed to prevent fraudulent and manipulative acts and practices.